iqnev/evaluate-expression/README.md

 ## How does it work?

-The first approach in the first approach I use two stacks: Double-stack algorithm.
+In the first approach I use two stacks: Double-stack algorithm.

 **Operand:** then push onto the operand stack.